Blue background with subtle circular patterns

 Contact us today to schedule a consultation.

-What is a Will?
+What is a Last Will & Testament?

-A will, or last will and testament, is a legal document that divides up your estate after you’ve passed away.
+A last will and testament is a legal document that divides up your estate after you’ve passed away.
 It also names your executor, who is the person to administer and manage your estate.
 A will can also name a legal guardian for minor children or a trustee to manage a trust for their benefit.
 Your will provides for the transfer of your probate estate.
 Probate assets constitute your estate.

 Appointing Power of Attorney

 Appointing an agent under your Power of Attorney for Property Management means giving a trusted person authority over your assets and affairs if you become incapacitated.
 This is often a spouse, a sibling, or an adult child, but can also be a trusted friend or professional.
-Appointing a power of attorney for health care management means giving a trusted party control over your health care decisions and treatment in the event you cannot speak for yourself.
+Appointing a power of attorney for health care management means giving a trusted party control over your health care decisions and treatment if you cannot speak for yourself.

 This decision should be made with your attorney.
 Our team can help you draft the paperwork and ensure your estate is in capable hands.